Wattle Day Welcome

 We welcome news of your National Wattle Day events and activities and will feature them here on our Events page.
 Please email the President with the details.

-The Wattle Day Association's wattle day badge design for 2013 (above) is now available to you to copy to make your own badges.
-This year it features a bright blue background to represent the true blue colour of an Australian sky, and the the colour of the rim is a nod to Canberra' centenary as it is the same colour as Canberra's official yellow colour.
+The Wattle Day Association's wattle day badge design (above) is now available to you to copy to make your own badges.
+It features a bright blue background to represent the true blue colour of an Australian sky, and the the colour of the rim is a nod to Canberra' centenary as it is the same colour as Canberra's official yellow colour.

 If you are interested in having one of these badges for a donation of $3, please